U.S. seizes shipment from Malaysia's Top Glove over forced labour concerns

+Asia PacificU.S. seizes shipment from Malaysia's Top Glove over forced labour concerns

-KUALA LUMPUR (Reuters) - The United States seized latex gloves made by Malaysian firm Top Glove Corp Bhd after a shipment was found in Kansas City despite an import ban on its products over forced labour allegations, U.S. customs said on Wednesday.
+The United States seized latex gloves made by Malaysian firm Top Glove Corp Bhd (TPGC.KL) after a shipment was found in Kansas City despite an import ban on its products over forced labour allegations, U.S. customs said on Wednesday.

 In a statement, the U.S. Customs and Border Protection said its officials at the Port of Kansas City seized 4.68 million latex gloves produced by a Top Glove unit in Malaysia with an estimated value of $690,000.